 “What got in the way of meeting the delivery date you provided?”

 The second phrase clearly declares a missed deliverable, but it does so in a way that seeks to understand.
-The Coach Approach (which is one of the most misunderstood leadership tools of our day) takes a disappointment and turns it into a two-way conversation.
+The Coach Approach takes a disappointment and turns it into a two-way conversation.
 It sets the stage for an accountable relationship 100% more effectively than simply telling someone to do something and then growling at them when you don’t get the expected result.
 It moves us past adolescence and into organizational adulthood.